 Support is provided for many issues, such as: Stress, panic/anxiety attacks, crisis pregnancy, loneliness, eating disorders, bereavement, exam stress, post-abortion, depression, relationships, sexual/emotional/physical abuse, gender issues, bullying, confidence/self-esteem issues, feeling suicidal, family issues, addictive behaviours, and others.

-MIC Limerick Students: Student counsellors are available to offer you support Monday-Friday, 9am-6pm.
+Student counsellors are available during the months of May and June to offer you support, online or in-person, Monday-Friday, 9am-6pm.
 The Counselling Service is located in rooms T311 & T312 on the third floor of the TARA building along the corridor from the Medical Centre.

-If it is not possible to attend one of the daily on campus drop-in session then please send an email to Counselling@mic.ul.ie.
+Our daily drop-in service does not run in May and June, so if you would like to talk with one of the counsellors then please send an email to email@example.com.
 One of the counselling team will then reply during office hours within 24 hours.
 Please leave your phone number when you email.

 Are you unsafe or in a Suicidal Crisis/Emergency out of hours?